Shuttle/Shuttle.Core.Data/README.md

 # Overview

 The `Shuttle.Core.Data` package provides a thin abstraction over ADO.NET by making use of the `DbProviderFactories`.
-Even though it provides object/relational mapping mechanisms it is in no way an ORM.
+Even though it provides object/relational mapping mechanisms it is in no way a fully fledged ORM.

 ## Configuration